 From the above screenshot, you can observe that the following are the list of options available in the Advanced Tab

 - Noun: If you select this option, SSIS Term Extraction Transformation will extract only Nouns from the input text.
-Please refer to Term Extraction Transformation in SSIS for further reference.
+Please refer to Term Extraction Transformation for further reference.

 - Noun phrase: If you select this option, the transformation will extract only Noun Phrases from the input text.
-Please refer to Extract Noun Phrases using Term Extraction Transformation in SSIS for further reference.
+Please refer to Extract Noun Phrases using Term Extraction Transformation for further reference.